 • Issues around verifying that work has actually been done

 All of these issues can cause hours of arguments, delays, extra costs, damaged relationships, or even lawsuits.
-Therefore, it’s important to make sure that you log your punch list items thoroughly, with plenty of evidence.
+Therefore, it’s important to make sure that you log your list items thoroughly, with plenty of evidence.

-Owners, contractors, and subcontractors can all see the entire punch list in one place.
+Everyone sees the same list: Owners, contractors, and subcontractors can all see the entire list in one place.
 They can see how many items are outstanding, who’s working on them and how things are progressing.

-The owner and the lead contractor can also request evidence that each punch list item has in fact been resolved.
-Subcontractors can use their cellphones to take photos (before and after) and upload these to the app.
+Get evidence of completed work: The owner and the lead contractor can also request evidence that each punch list item has in fact been resolved.
+Subcontractors can use their cellphones to take photos (before and after) and upload these to the punch list app.

 Contractor apps: Punch list app – How to boost efficiency on site!